jroakes/CrawlnChat/README.md

 # Query the system via CLI
 python -m src.cli "What is the pricing model for the Basic plan?"

-# Specify domain routing to target a specific website
-python -m src.cli --namespace sales "What are the enterprise pricing options?"

 # Get detailed debug information
 python -m src.cli --debug "How do I reset my password?"